 The majority of people who file taxes end up receiving a refund every year.
 However, if you fall under the percentage of filers who owe the IRS money, you may be wondering how to resolve the situation amidst the chaos of the COVID-19 pandemic.

 While this process is stressful enough under normal circumstances, dealing with taxes during this current situation can be downright overwhelming.
 Having to pay tax during the ongoing crisis can mean disaster, especially if you are currently out of work – a reality for millions of Americans who have lost their jobs in the past few weeks.

-Fortunately, your dependable McAllen CPAs and virtual CFOs at Murray & Kirchner CPA, LLC, are prepared to help you make the best financial decisions during these trying times.
+Fortunately, your dependable McAllen CPA and virtual CFO at Abigail Y. Murray CPA, LLC, is prepared to help you make the best financial decisions during these trying times.
 If you’re dealing with a tax bill, here are a few things you can do to make this troubling situation less stressful than it needs to be.